 The newest type of SCS devices are rechargeable.
 These devices last longer than a conventional system.
 However, you're responsible for recharging the power source when depleted.

 Ganglion blocks are injections of medication into the part of your sympathetic nervous system known as the stellate ganglion, which is located on either side of your voice box.

 Lumbar sympathetic blocks are injections of a steroid medication and local anesthetic into your sympathetic nerves located on both sides of your lower spine.

-For relief from tingling, muscle spasms, or other neuropathy-related symptoms, call or make an appointment online today with the specialists at The Nexus Pain Center in Columbus, Georgia.
+For relief from tingling, muscle spasms, or other neuropathy-related symptoms, call or make an appointment online with the specialists at The Nexus Pain Center in Columbus or LaGrange, Georgia, today.